Vyral/brandon-montemayor/_posts/2020-12-17-montemayor--associates-wish-you-a-happy-new-year.md

 I think this quote from C.S.
 Lewis does a great job of capturing my thoughts on 2020 and 2021: **“You can’t go back and change the beginning, but you can start where you are and change the ending.”**

-If you have any questions for me or any real estate needs in the new year, don’t hesitate to reach out via phone or email today.
+If you have any questions for me or real estate needs in the new year, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.